-Help Make Research More Transparent and More Accessible
+What We’re Learning: How to Make Research More Transparent and Accessible

-Tradition in almost any discipline can be a solid foundation on which to soar, but it can also be confining, an easy excuse to tamp down on new ideas.
-When we think about how science advances, there is something to be said for giving tradition its due while also having the flexibility to embrace new approaches.
+Tradition in almost any discipline can be a solid foundation on which to soar.
+But tradition can also stifle new ideas.
+When we think about how science advances, there’s something to be said for giving tradition its due while also embracing new approaches.

-Historically, researchers have shielded their data, methods, tools, and findings until they have been submitted for peer review and published in an academic journal.
-The publisher has generally then made the articles available only to readers with a subscription.
+Researchers have historically shielded their data, methods, tools, and findings until they have been submitted for peer review and published in an academic journal.
+The publisher has generally then made the articles available solely to subscribers.

 There are many sound reasons for this time-honored system.
-It can safeguard the privacy of study subjects, protect the rigor of the investigation process, provide measurable input on promotion and tenure decisions, enhance institutional prestige, and ensure the accuracy of information likely to influence practice.
+It can safeguard the privacy of study subjects, protect the rigor of the investigation process, provide input on promotion and tenure decisions, enhance institutional prestige, and ensure the accuracy of information.

 A Shift Toward Open Access

-Given all that, there have to be some very solid reasons to reassess research and publication norms.
-For the Robert Wood Johnson Foundation (RWJF), a primary consideration is whether doing so can make the work of our grantees more accessible, and extend the impact of our research investments.
-For example, government agencies and workforce developers need access to research in order to make sound policies that promote health and wellness, but multiple journal subscriptions and fees can prove to be cost prohibitive.
-What if the objective is to make research accessible to the very people who need it?
-How would norms change?
+There have to be some solid reasons to reassess research and publication norms.
+For the Robert Wood Johnson Foundation (RWJF), a primary consideration is whether doing so makes the work of our grantees more accessible, and leads to greater impact.
+For example, government agencies and workforce developers need access to research in order to shape sound policies that promote health and wellness.
+But multiple journal subscriptions and fees can prove to be cost prohibitive.

 Striking the Right Balance

-But the topic has generated fierce debate.
+There’s a lot of buzz around these approaches, and some feel strongly that they bolster evidence-based policymaking.The topic has generated fierce debate.
 A skeptical New England Journal of Medicine “Perspectives” piece challenges the caliber of many open-access journals, and their impact on the scientific record.
-Open-access advocates counter by pointing out the imperfections in traditional scholarly publishing, as in this blog.
+Open-access advocates counter by pointing out the imperfections in traditional scholarly publishing.
 Some critics on both sides have resorted to pejorative language that has made measured conversations hard to hear.

-Last October, RWJF convened a meeting of stakeholders interested in open access.
-Most were from philanthropic organizations that fund research in the U.S., some came from academic, government and publishing settings, including international partners with diverse open access experience.
-We’ve also had a lot of conversations with our grantees to find out what policies are in place at their home institutions, whether they differ across university and non-university environments, and how they perceive transparency’s barriers and benefits.
+In October 2015, RWJF convened a meeting of stakeholders interested in open access.
+Most were from philanthropies that fund research in the U.S., some came from academic, government and publishing settings, including international partners with diverse open access experience.
+We’ve also had conversations with our grantees to identify policies in place at their home institutions, and determine if they differ across university and non-university environments, and how they perceive transparency’s barriers and benefits.

-As a general principle, we believe that information sharing is good — it brings more talent and fresh concepts into the mix, breeds innovation, and leverages the work.
-By pushing research findings more quickly into practice, we also think it moves the goalpost of a Culture of Health forward.
-Equally important, broadening access to cutting-edge knowledge benefits local health departments, community-based organizations, policymakers, and others who need to be on the team pursuing greater health for all.
+We generally believe that information sharing is good — it brings more talent and fresh concepts into the mix, breeds innovation, and leverages the work.
+Pushing research findings more quickly into practice also moves us closer to a Culture of Health.
+Equally important, broadening access to cutting-edge knowledge helps local health departments, community-based organizations, policymakers, and others who are pursuing greater health for all.

-But what we have learned also clarified why the concepts of openness and transparency make people anxious.
+But what we’ve also learned why the concepts of openness and transparency make people anxious.
 Not all open-access journals conduct adequate peer review, article processing charges can be expensive, and some bad actors have emerged that are neither selective nor rigorous in what they publish.
 Sharing data widely also adds a new set of challenges to study subject confidentiality and the consent process.

 So if we’re going to reconsider tradition, we need to do it carefully.